Plandroid Help Documentation

 Context Menu

-While the Select tool is active, you can open a context menu on any selection by pressing the right mouse button.
+With most tools, you can open a context menu on the current selection by pressing the right mouse button.
 The context menu will give you a list of actions that are appropriate for the current selection, as well as extra information about the selected objects.

 The Loads Tool Tab